azy64/phplibrairies/README.md

 # phplibrairies
-Php Libraries is a repository where you can find many utils php librairies , simple to use and can function on all php frameworks: Form Builder, FileUpload, BuildInstance, Fonction Form
+Php Libraries is a repository where you can find many useful php librairies , simple to use and can function on all php frameworks: Form Builder, FileUpload, BuildInstance, Fonction Form

 ### How to use formBuilder
 the first step you have to include the php file like: